-- Remove the batteries. - 2 Reinstall the batteries (page 2).
+- 1 Remove the batteries. - 2 Reinstall the batteries (Installing Batteries).

 My dog collar devices have conflicting IDs

 Each dog you track has its own ID number.
 If two dogs within range of the handheld device have the same ID, the handheld device warns you of a conflicting ID signal.
 Follow the on-screen instructions to resolve the conflict.